Coffee Water: Why Tap Water Ruins Flavor | Complete Guide

 2. Magnesium and Calcium (Your allies)

-These are the "porters" of flavor, but each has a different role.
+These are the "porters" of flavor, but each has a different role:

 3. Chlorine

 The biggest enemy of specialty coffee.
 Even a trace amount of chlorine can completely "mute" the delicate floral notes in your Kenyan pour-over, replacing them with the aroma of cheap cleaning supplies.
-If you smell swimming pool water in your tap β good coffee doesn't stand a chance there without a filter.

 Where to get water?
 A ranking of solutions